 If your dog hasn’t passed a bowel movement in over 48 hours, it’s time to visit your vet.
 They will be able to give you a more specific diagnosis and determine the best course of treatment for your four-legged friend.
 They may also recommend additional testing, like X-rays or an abdominal ultrasound, to rule out other potential health issues.

 Treating dog constipation doesn't have to be difficult – there are plenty of simple, effective home remedies that can help get your pup back on track.
 Just make sure to keep an eye on your dog's overall health and visit the vet if constipation persists or you have any concerns.

-AKC Pet Insurance’s Accident and Illness plans (underwritten by Independence American Insurance Company) can provide coverage for diagnostics and treatment related to canine digestive issues.
-Click here to create a custom plan fit for your dog and budget.
+AKC Pet Insurance’s Accident and Illness plan for dogs (underwritten by Independence American Insurance Company) can provide coverage for diagnostics and treatment related to canine digestive issues.

 Richard has shared his life with pets since childhood, and currently has a rescue cat and dog.
 He works with veterinarians and pet businesses to improve their content.
 To find out more, please visit his [website](https://richardrowlands.com/).READ MORE ARTICLES